 About OHP prescription drug coverage

-Pharmacies that enroll as Oregon Medicaid providers with the Division of Medical Assistance Programs (DMAP) can bill DMAP for:
+Pharmacies that enroll as Oregon Medicaid providers with the Oregon Health Authority (OHA) can bill OHA for:

-- Prescriptions dispensed to Oregon Health Plan (OHP) members not enrolled in an OHP medical plan or coordinated care organization (CCO), and
+- Prescriptions dispensed to Oregon Health Plan (OHP) members not enrolled in a coordinated care organization (CCO), and

-- For all OHP members, certain mental health drugs not covered by OHP medical plans or CCOs.
+- For all OHP members, certain mental health drugs not covered by CCOs.

-The Oregon Medicaid Preferred Drug List, Oregon's Prioritized List of Health Services, and the federal Medicaid Drug Rebate Program determine DMAP prescription coverage.
+The Oregon Medicaid Preferred Drug List, Oregon's Prioritized List of Health Services, and the federal Medicaid Drug Rebate Program determine OHA prescription coverage.

-All other prescriptions are billed to OHP medical plans or CCOs.
-These plans contract with DMAP to provide medical and prescription drug coverage to over 90 percent of OHP members statewide.
-Their coverage policies may differ from DMAP's, but they must follow Prioritized List coverage.
+All other prescriptions are billed to CCOs.
+CCOs provide medical and prescription drug coverage to over 90 percent of OHP members statewide.
+Their coverage policies may differ from OHA's, but they must follow Prioritized List coverage.

-For more information, see DMAP's Frequently asked questions about DMAP prescription coverage.
+For more information, see our Frequently asked questions about OHP prescription coverage.

 Information for providers

 Recent rule filings, rulebooks and supplemental information - Eligibility and coverage information; billing guidelines; Point of Sale, ProDUR and prior authorization information; 340B program information; contact information; information for prescribers, including PA criteria, Drug Utilization Review information, and Preferred Drug List information; related forms and resources.

 Oregon Medicaid Pharmacy Quick Reference - Telephone numbers, e-mail addresses, Web links, quick facts about billing Oregon Medicaid, and after-hours contact information for CCO/plan prescriptions.

-Epocrates Rx - Use this free mobile drug reference to get point-of-care access to the Oregon Medicaid Preferred Drug List and the formularies for most OHP medical plans.
+Epocrates Rx - Use this free mobile drug reference to get point-of-care access to the Oregon Medicaid Preferred Drug List and the formularies for most CCOs.

 Learn how to become an OHP provider.